frankschae/academic-kickstart/content/post/hybridDE/index.md

 Some relevant examples for hybrid DEs with discrete or continuous callbacks are:

-- quantum optics experiments, where photon-counting measurements lead to jumps in the quantum state that occur with a variable rate (`ContinuousCallback`), see for instance Appendix A in Ref.[^1].
+- quantum optics experiments, where photon-counting measurements lead to jumps in the quantum state that occur with a variable rate, see for instance Appendix A in Ref.[^1] (`ContinuousCallback`).
 - a bouncing ball[^2] (`ContinuousCallback`).
 - classical point process models, such as a Poisson process[^3].
 - digital controllers[^4], where a continuous system dynamics is controlled by a discrete-time controller (`DiscreteCallback`).
 - pharmacokinetic models[^5], where explicit dosing times change the drug concentration in the blood (`DiscreteCallback`).
-The simplest possible example being the one-compartment PK model.
+The simplest possible example being the one-compartment model.
 - kicked oscillator dynamics, e.g., a harmonic oscillator that gets a kick at some time points (`DiscreteCallback`).

 The associated sensitivity methods that allow us to differentiate through the respective hybrid DE systems have been recently introduced in Refs. [^2] and [^3].